 1. Active membership in the Club shall be mothers, stepmothers and guardians of any current or former students of Texas A&M University.

 2. The Ring of Honor (hereafter known as ROH) is a designation within the Fort Worth / Tarrant County Texas A&M University Mothers’ Club.
-Membership within the ROH is open to active members whose children have graduated from TAMU.
+Membership within the ROH is open to active members whose children have graduated from Texas A&M University.
 The ROH members are entitled to all privileges of Club membership.
 There will be periodic activities and /or events planned for ROH members.
 ROH members are encouraged to attend General Meetings and support the fundraising efforts of the Club.

 3. Associate Membership in the Club is for those persons who do not qualify under the active membership rules.
 An Associate Member shall have the privilege of participating in all functions of the Club with the exception of voting, holding office, or representing the Club at Federation.
+This would include persons with multiple club memberships who designate a different club as primary.

-4. Honorary members shall constitute those whom the Club wishes to honor for conspicuous interest shown and service rendered to the Club.
-Honorary members shall be entitled to full privileges and the right to hold office without obligation to pay dues, without any dues being paid by the Club to the Federation, and without being included in the official membership count.
-Current life members and honorary members shall henceforth be combined into one group entitled honorary members.
+4. Honorary Life members shall constitute those whom the Club wishes to honor for extraordinary dedication and service rendered to the Club and/or Texas A&M University.
+Honorary Life members shall be entitled to full privileges and the right to hold office without obligation to pay dues, without any dues being paid by the Club to the Federation, and without being included in the official membership count.
 5. Annual dues are set by the Executive Board, are approved by the Club, and are payable beginning in June for the upcoming school year.
-Dues and fees assessed by the Federation will be paid for each member by the Club.
+Dues and fees assessed by the Federation will be paid for each active member by the Club.
 Membership must be renewed annually for the fiscal year June 1 through May 31.
 Dues for officers must be paid prior to installation.
 A “member in good standing” shall mean that dues for the current year are paid in full.
 Dues are not pro-rated.

 ARTICLE IV – OFFICERS

-1. The officers shall be President; Parliamentarian; President Elect; Vice-Presidents; Secretary; Treasurer; Historian; Scholarship Chairperson; Student Services Chairperson; Chaplain, Federation Representative and ROH Chairperson.
-A person may hold the same office for two consecutive years, or until succeeded by a duly elected successor to that office, with the exception of President, President-Elect and Parliamentarian who shall serve a one- year term.
+1. The elected officers shall be President; Parliamentarian; President -Elect; Vice Presidents (Membership, Programs, Hospitality, Communications, Fundraising, Scholarship); Secretary; Treasurer; Historian;;;,and Federation Representative.
+A person may hold the same office for no more than two consecutive years.
+The offices of President, President-Elect and Parliamentarian shall serve a one- year term.
+Additional terms may be served non-consecutively.
+A person may continue in the same office for additional years if no successor is found.

 2. Any member who desires to serve as an officer may be a candidate for office provided she is a member in good standing.
 All activities performed for the Club prior to nomination must have been faithfully executed.

+3. The slate of officers is to be presented and officers elected at the General Meeting immediately preceding the Installation Meeting.
+Additional nominations for any office may be made from the floor provided the consent of the nominee has been obtained.
+If there is more than one candidate for any office, the election for that office will be by ballot.

 ARTICLE V – DUTIES OF OFFICERS